Introduction to IoT Using Arduino Training Course

 Applied Edge AI

-35 HoursCombine the transformative power of AI with the agility of edge computing in this comprehensive course.
+35 HoursIn this comprehensive course, combine the transformative potential of AI with the agility of edge computing.
 Learn to deploy AI models directly on edge devices, from understanding CNN architectures to mastering knowledge distillation and federated learning.
-This hands-on training will equip you with the skills to optimize AI performance for real-time processing and decision-making at the edge.
+This hands-on training will equip you with the skills needed to optimise AI performance for real-time processing and decision-making at the edge.

 Edge AI for IoT Applications